-Climate Change and Questions of Justice explores the causes and effects of global warming and delves into questions of who is most responsible for and vulnerable to the changing climate.
-Students grapple with how to respond to climate change at local, national, and international levels in ways that are both effective and fair.
+Students explore the causes and effects of global warming and delves into questions of who is most responsible for and vulnerable to the changing climate.

 - Understand the post-hurricane situation in Puerto Rico within a broader context of U.S.-Puerto Rican relations.